kobynet/MediaRssSharp/README.md

 The current spec under review by the Rss Advisory board (and what this library is based off of) can be found here: version 1.5.1 http://www.rssboard.org/media-rss

-Special thanks goes to Foovanadil for his great work creating MediaRss parser.
+Special thanks goes to Brad Cunningham for his great work creating MediaRss parser.